 - Lead by example.
-Exemplify the highest standards of ethical business conduct. - Report possible violations of law, regulation or this Code to a member of the Compliance Network immediately. - Be a resource.
+Exemplify the highest standards of ethical business conduct. - Report possible violations of law, regulation or this Code to ETRN Corporate Compliance or a member of the Compliance Network immediately.
+This includes an affirmative obligation to ensure any alleged violations reported to you by your direct reports are, in turn, reported to ETRN Corporate Compliance or to a member of the Compliance Network. - Be a resource.
 Communicate how this Code applies to your employees. - Be proactive.
 Look for opportunities to discuss and to address ethically challenging situations with others. - Create an environment of compliance where everyone feels comfortable asking questions and reporting potential misconduct. - Never ask another person or pressure anyone to do something that you would be prohibited from doing yourself. - Be aware of the limits of your authority and do not take any action that exceeds those limits.
 Delegate authority only where permissible. - Never conduct your own investigation.
-Always contact a member of the Compliance Network.
+Always contact ETRN Corporate Compliance or a member of the Compliance Network.